SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 and also makes your test code more readable, assuming the ID or name within the page source is well-named.
 XPath statements take longer to process since the browser must run it's XPath processor.
 Xpath has been known to be especially slow in Internet Explorer version 7.
 Locating via a link's text is often convenient and performs well.
-This technique is speciic to links though.
+This technique is specific to links though.
 Also, if the link text is likely to change frequently, locating by the <a> element would be the better choice.